 Natural gas

-The main product exported by Bolivia is natural gas, with profits of around USD 6,030 million.
+The main product exported by Bolivia is natural gas, with profits of around USD$6bn.
 Bolivia was the first exporter of natural gas in South America.
 Across the continent, Bolivia is the fourth-largest exporter of gas, only after the United States, Canada, and Trinidad and Tobago.
 Worldwide, Bolivia is ranked as the seventeenth-largest exporter of natural gas.

 Gold

 The second-largest export product in Bolivia is gold.
 Approximately 95% of Bolivia’s gold is being exported to the United States, 4% to Switzerland and 1% to Italy.
-Bolivia is the fifth largest exporter of gold worldwide.
+The country is the fifth largest exporter of gold worldwide thanks to the trade agreements in Bolivia.

 Zinc

 The third key export for Bolivia is zinc, with Asia being the greatest regional consumer of Bolivian zinc.
-Bolivia is the second-largest producer of zinc in Latin America, and the seventh-largest producer globally, according to Statista.
+Bolivia is the second-largest producer of zinc in Latin America, and the seventh-largest producer globally.

 In terms of technology, Bolivia does lag behind other regional and global traders.
-In Bolivia, there are many possibilities like connecting the zinc, gold or natural gas operations through mining or agriculture technology.
+There are many possibilities like connecting the zinc, gold or natural gas operations through mining or agriculture technology.

 Partner with Biz Latin Hub to take advantage of trade agreements in Bolivia